 Select a backup from the list of detected backups which you would like to access.

-Select the photos you would like to extract, and click "Copy Photos..."
+Select the images you would like to extract, and click "Copy to PC" or "Copy Photos"(Mac).

 You can use this free download to see what backups are available on your computer, and what images are stored within them.